FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

 People who are even peripherally familiar with me will know that Torkoal is my favorite Pokemon, so let me be absolutely clear: this team was built with the singular focus of allowing me to bring Torkoal to as many games as possible, in order to work towards the unlockable *“Torkoal Professor”* title.
 Still, I *didn't want* a one-dimensional Hard Trick Room lineup, because you actually have to **win** the games to get title progress, and I think that you need at least *a little bit* of flexibility to do that reliably.

 That said, the thing which I suspect most people will find interesting about this team is not the inclusion of Torkoal, but rather the way in which the rest of the team leverages the expectations set by the existing metagame to cause a lot of confusion on team preview.
-It's a type of camoflage that exists only on ladder, where team sheets do not exist.
+It's a type of camoflage which exists only on ladder, where team sheets do not exist.

-Basically, the team is made of various **good-stuff staples**, but **the items are all mixed up** and the **roles are swapped around**; Basculegion’s Choice Scarf goes to Charizard, Charizard’s Mega Stone goes to Venusaur, and Venusaur’s Focus Sash goes to Basculegion.
-Meanwhile, Incineroar has a White Herb!
+Basically, the team is made of various **good-stuff staples**, but **the items are all mixed up** and the **roles are swapped around**; Basculegion’s typical Choice Scarf goes to Charizard, Charizard’s typical Mega Stone goes to Venusaur, and Venusaur’s typical Focus Sash goes to Basculegion.
+Meanwhile, Incineroar, for some reason, has a White Herb and is a sweeper!

-These relatively simple changes enable a fairly diverse set of play styles that I feel give me a good plan into most matchups, despite appearing so Sun-dependent on from the outside.
+These relatively simple changes enable a fairly diverse set of options that I feel give me a good plan into most matchups, despite the team as a whole appearing to be completely Sun-dependent on from the outside.

 This team took me on a **14-0 win streak** through Master Ball during the last weekend of the ranked season, so I'm reasonably happy with it overall.
 Here's the story.
-Or, if you'd preferm you can jump to the [Paste and Replica Code](#thepaste).
+Or, if you'd prefer, you can [jump to the Paste and Replica Code](#thepaste) or [watch some clips of it in action](#media).

 ---